Chef Jess Murphy’s Sustainable Food Makes For An Irish Feast

 A Sweet Finale with Childhood Memories

 Chef Murphy's creativity extended beyond the savoury courses.
 There was a fun pre-dessert - Tandoori Rani Pineapple with maple, chilli salt, yoghurt, and Thums Up granita.
-It was refreshing yet nostalgic of her cricket days in New Zealand and her love for India's cult-favourite soft drink.
+It was refreshing yet nostalgic of cricket days in New Zealand and her love for India's cult-favourite soft drink.
 The grand finale ended up being a Local Banana Tarte Tatin, with toasted coconut gelato and a drizzle of smoked turf whisky butterscotch.
-Beautifully bringing in the sublime sweetness of bananas from Jaipur mixed into Ireland's rich butter, the dessert gave a poetic conclusion to a feast of two cultures harmoniously blended by the universal language of food.
+Beautifully bringing in the sublime sweetness of bananas from Jaipur mixed into Ireland's rich butter, the dessert gave a poetic conclusion to a feast of two cultures seamlessly blended by the universal language of food.

-Of course, at The Leela Palace Jaipur, Kai pop-up was more than eating; it turned into a cultural conversation, a celebration for sustainability, and an ode to the sheer power of food in connecting hearts and history.
+Of course, at The Leela Palace Jaipur, Kai pop-up was more than eating; it turned into a cultural conversation, a celebration for sustainability, and a tribute to the sheer power of food in connecting hearts and history.
 As Murphy beautifully put it, her menu was inspired by “the marble rocks of Connemara and the palaces of Jaipur,” offering a taste of the past while looking toward the future.